openconfig/public/release/authorization/README.md

 denying subordinate portions of the permitted paths, or the converse.

-Best, or most specific, match is that which has the longest match to the requested path and prefers a specific user over a group in the matching policy.
+Best, or most specific, match is that which has the longest match to the requested path and prefers:
+*   a specific user over a group in the matching policy.
+*   a defined KEY over a wildcard element in a keyed path.

 Match rules permit a match against:

 *   User or Group (not both)
-*   an OpenConfig path
+*   an OpenConfig gNMI path

 An implicit deny is assumed, if there is no matching rule in the policy.
 Logging may be specified on a per-policy-rule basis as well as a default for the whole authorization policy.

 [OpenConfig paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
-are heirarchical, rooted at a defined "origin".
+are heirarchical, and rooted at a defined "origin".
 OpenConfig may contain paths such as:

 ```proto